xs-es/ucc/.github/DISCUSSION_TEMPLATE/new-compiler-pass.md

+---
+name: New compiler pass
+about: Propose a new compilation pass to be integrated into UCC.
+title: '[NEW PASS] '
+labels: 'compiler-pass'
+assignees: ''

+---

 ### _What's a compiler pass?_
 In UCC (Unitary Compiler Collection), we consider any technique which takes a "raw" uncompiled quantum circuit and returns a circuit which performs better on our [benchmarks](https://github.com/unitaryfoundation/ucc-bench?tab=readme-ov-file#latest-results) (see below) to be a good compiler pass.
 You can work at any layer of the quantum computing stack, from low-level hardware control to high-level algorithmic optimization.